Video shows Ohio school bus overturn in crash

 The crash happened on Dec.
 19 along state Route 13 at the intersection of state Route 204.

-The driver of a 1996 Ford Mustang failed to stop at a red light and was struck by the school bus, according to the Lancaster Post of the Ohio State Highway Patrol.
+The driver of a 1996 Ford Mustang failed to stop at a red light and struck the school bus, according to the Lancaster Post of the Ohio State Highway Patrol.

 Video released Monday shows students pinned inside the bus, screaming for help as they try to free themselves.
 The bus driver stayed calm, telling the students to get out through windows and the emergency exit if they can.